-A schedule of specific matters is reserved for the Board, Those include:
+A schedule of specific matters is reserved for the Board.
+Those include:

-- Approving the strategic objectives of the Group and the business plan to achieve those objectives - Approving major investments, acquisitions, mergers and divestments Approving major development schemes. - Approving major development schemes Approving appointments to and dismissals from the Board - Reviewing systems of internal control and risk management - Approving policies relating to Directors' remuneration.
+- Approving the strategic objectives of the Group and the business plan to achieve those objectives - Approving major investments, acquisitions, mergers and divestments - > Approving major development schemes - Approving appointments to and dismissals from the Board - Reviewing systems of internal control and risk management - Approving policies relating to Directors' remuneration.